PalakMishra1905/ChatBot-AI/README.md

-# 🤖 ChatBot-AI
+# 🤖 SmartBot-AI

-ChatBot-AI is a modern AI-powered web application that allows users to:
+SmatBot-AI is a modern AI-powered web application that allows users to:

 - 💬 Chat in real-time with an AI assistant
 - 🖼️ Upload images for analysis or transformation

-Built using modern web technologies, ChatBot-AI offers an interactive and intuitive interface for both conversation and creativity.
+Built using modern web technologies, SmatBot-AI offers an interactive and intuitive interface for both conversation and creativity.

 ---